Marcello Polisi

-Marcello Polisi (born January 24, 1997) is a Canadian soccer player who currently plays for Canadian Premier League side Valour FC.
+Marcello Polisi (born January 24, 1997) is a Canadian soccer player who currently plays for USL Championship side Detroit City FC.

 Early life

 Born in Burnaby, British Columbia, Polisi grew up in nearby Coquitlam.
 He began playing soccer at age four with Coquitlam Metro-Ford SC, from 2001 to 2011.
 In 2008 and 2009, he had training stints with the youth teams of Belgian club Standard Liège.
 In 2011, he joined the Vancouver Whitecaps Academy, after having previously been part of the Whitecaps Prospects program, which he captained the U11 and U12 levels and appeared with the U11 squad in Europe against European club academy teams.
 He also played on the British Columbia provincial team, serving as U13 captain and as a member of their U14 team and also trained in the Canadian Soccer Association’s National Training Centre program at U13 level.
 While with the Whitecaps Academy, he often served as captain at the various age levels.
 In 2015, he helped his high school win the AAA provincial championship.